Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

 2006.7.26 (Ver 4.43)
-  - changed the number of macro variables to 256 which can be used by user, because some variables ware used to system variable.
+  - expanded the number of macro variables which can be used as user variable from 241 to 256.
+This is bug because some variables were used as system variable.

 2006.7.26 (Ver 4.42)
   - updated to new TeraTerm icon file(teraterm.ico, vt.ico).
 Special thanks to Tatsu Sakamoto.